 Ladakh clash: Family planned to get him married in next vacation, but destiny had other plans

-Oldest of three siblings, Rajesh Orang, joined the Army in 2015 but the soldier died of injuries suffered in a hand to hand combat with the Chinese army at Galwan Valley in Ladakh region, his father Subhas was informed.
+Rajesh Orang, who joined the Army in 2015, died of injuries suffered in hand to hand combat with the Chinese Army at Galwan Valley in Ladakh region, his father Subhas was informed by authorities.
 "My son served the country and gave his life for it," was all Subhas could say on Wednesday morning as he grieved his son's death.

-Rajesh's mother Mamata was speechless.
+Rajesh's mother Mamata was so overwhelmed by emotions that she could hardly speak.
 She was hoping to get him married when he came back on a holiday next.
-Subhas said Rajesh, elder to two sisters, had joined the Army in 2015 after passing the higher secondary examination and belonged to the Bihar Regiment.
+Subhas said Rajesh, who had two younger sisters, joined the Army after passing the higher secondary examination and he belonged to the Bihar Regiment.

 He said that he was informed by the Army authorities on Tuesday evening about the death of Rajesh, who was in his early 20s.
 "From his childhood, my brother wanted to serve the country and was happy to be in the Army," his youngest sister Shakuntala said.